Brand Name Edarbyclor Common Name azilsartan - chlorthalidone

 Drowsiness/reduced alertness: Azilsartan-chlorthalidone may cause drowsiness or dizziness, affecting mental and physical abilities needed to drive or operate machinery.
 Avoid these and other hazardous tasks until you have determined how this medication affects you.

-Kidney function: Azilsartan may affect kidney function, especially for those people who already have kidney problems.
-Taking the medication aliskiren may further increase the risk of kidney problems.
+Kidney function: The use of azilsartan may affect the function of the kidneys, especially for those who already have kidney problems.
+Certain people have experienced changes in kidney function (e.g., people with narrowed blood vessels in their kidneys, diabetes, or severe congestive heart failure).
+The use of other diuretics (water pills), nonsteroidal anti-inflammatory drugs (NSAIDs), or aliskiren may further increase risk of kidney problems for people already at risk for this problem.
 If you have kidney disease or reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Vision problems: Chlorthalidone can cause sudden changes in vision, possibly leading to blindness.
+Vision problems: Although this is uncommon, chlorthalidone can cause sudden changes in vision, blurred vision, or increased pressure in the eyes.
 If you experience blurred vision, eye pain or sudden nearsightedness, contact your doctor immediately.

 Pregnancy: Azilsartan, like other medications in this class, can cause severe harm and possibly death of the developing baby if it is taken during pregnancy.
 This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.